 You get to see the house where he was allegedly born and to be honest while the house itself didn’t live up to our expectations, we found the town quite charming.
 The highlight was the stroll we took along the canal, with a flock of birds and swans on sight.

 If you visit during lunch or dinner time, I recommend a Greek restaurant called El Greco.
-The restaurant is ran by a Greek and British couple and serve authentic greek cuisine.
+The restaurant is run by a Greek and British couple and serve authentic Greek cuisine.

 If you are into Christmas decorations or want to buy a souvenir, check out The Nutcracker Christmas Shop.
 It sells Christmas related items all year round, in all shapes and forms.

 Another unmissable place for the history and art fanatic is Waddesdon Manor.
 It is located in the Aylesbury Vale (Buckinghamshire) and was built in the 19th century for Baron Ferdinand de Rothschild as a weekend residence for grand entertaining and as a setting for his collection.
 Waddesdon Manor is famous for its collection of French 18th-century decorative arts and 17th- and 18th-century paintings.

 Tip | If you plan to visit, early ticket booking is highly advised.
 Unfortunately, we weren’t able to purchase tickets on the day, so just got an entrance ticket to walk around the estate grounds (which are stunning as well).

 If shopping is your thing, you probably heard of Bicester Village, one of the most famous designer outlets in the UK.
 It recently underwent a huge renovation and has added some popular brands such as Acne Studios.